Deciding on keeping a rooster or not— that is a big question!

 Keeping a Rooster will check over food he finds before calling his girls to come and dine.
 Usually he’ll stand back and let them get started before he begins to partake.
 On the other hand he may fight for his share or be aggressive with a person carrying anything that, in his mind, might contain food.

 Good reasons to Keeping a Backyard Rooster

-- Will mate regularly with most or all of his hens, ensuring an ongoing supply of fertile eggs.
+- Mate regularly with most or all of his hens, ensuring an ongoing supply of fertile eggs.

-- Will protect his hens by alerting them to aerial and ground predators.
+- Protect his hens by alerting them to aerial and ground predators.

-- Will call his hens when he’s found a food source.
+- Call his hens when he’s found a food source.